NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 CoPs are fuelled by interactions between individuals.
 Broadly, interactions are either "live" (either in person or remotely by video call) or asynchronous (recorded or written).
 Several interaction formats are common, and CoPs often use more than one of these:

+* Some form of regular meeting (default monthly) is usually the cornerstone of a CoP.
+These can take different formats at different times, e.g.
-* Live "round table" or lean coffee format discussion.
+    * Live "round table" or [lean coffee](https://leancoffee.org/) format discussion.
+This works well for small groups (5 to 10 people) to provide structure without imposing an agenda.
     * Meeting with a specific purpose and agenda.

 * Internal or public "clinic".

+* Chat channel, e.g. in MS Teams or Slack.
+  * This does not constitute the community nor replace regular meetings, but it encourages members to keep interacting with each other

 * Live or recorded training sessions.

+* "Dojos"
+  * A hands-on practical session to try out specific new or unfamiliar techniques/tools in a safe environment.
+For example, a project management community could run a tools session where exploratory techniques and tools are practised.
+  * Works well for small groups (5 to 10 people) to learn how to use a specific tool or technique in a practical and quick way.

+* Social events
+  * Getting members together in a more social setting can help people to get to know each other and create a sense of belonging and community.

 * Live or recorded show and tell or presentation &mdash; for internal or public audience.